mozilla/grunt-i18n-abide/README.md

 ### Where to file bugs

-Bear in mind this code only wraps jsxgettext and standard gettext tools.
-If there's a problem with how grunt talks to jsxgettext then that's a problem with this package.
-However if the output is not correct (and it's not related to configuration) please file a bug on jsxgettext.
+Bear in mind this code only wraps `jsxgettext` and standard `gettext` tools.
+If there's a problem with how grunt talks to `jsxgettext` or those CLI tools then that's a problem with this package.
+However if the output is not correct (and it's not related to configuration) please file a bug on the relevant project.

 ## Release History